Raudin Anwar: Diplomatic career

 Raudin joined the foreign ministry upon graduating from the Gadjah Mada University and started his service within the foreign department's research agency in 1986.
 Upon receiving his master's degree, by 1993 he received his maiden overseas assignment to the consular section of the embassy of Indonesia in Washington, D.C. with the rank of third secretary.
 He was later promoted to the diplomatic rank of second secretary, and served until 1996.

 Raudin returned to the foreign ministry with his appointment as the chief of international trade traties from 1997 to 1999.
 Raudin then served at the consular section of the embassy in Port Moresby from 1999 to 2001 and the political affairs section of the embassy in London from 1999 to 2001, all with the rank of first secretary.
 From 2003 to 2006, Raudin became the deputy director (chief of subdirectorate) for economic, trade, investment, finance, and environment treaties.
-He was sent to the embassy in Canberra as minister counsellor for information, social, and cultural affairs in 2006 before returning to Indonesia four years later in 2010 to serve as the secretary of the directorate general of international treaties and law.
+He was sent to the embassy in Canberra as minister counsellor for information, social, and cultural affairs in 2006 before returning to Indonesia four years later to serve as the secretary of the directorate general of international treaties and law on 3 September 2010.

 On 4 September 2013, Raudin was nominated by President Susilo Bambang Yudhoyono as ambassador to Libya.
 During his assessment by the House of Representative's first commission on 17 September, Raudin was criticized by commission member Nurul Anwar on his lack of understanding on the present situation in Libya and described his answers to the commission's inquiries as "unsatisfactory".
 Nurul later delivered his concerns as a recommendation to the central government.
 Despite the concerns, he was sworn in as ambassador on 24 December 2013.